ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 #### Azure virtual network gateway
 a VPN device in the Azure virtual network that is used to set up a site-to-site VPN connection between the Azure virtual network and the local network, or a VNet-to-VNet VPN connection.

+#### Locat network gateway
+- a specific object that represents your on-premises location (the site) for routing purposes.
+To implement a solution that enables the client computers on your on-premises network to communicate to the Azure virtual machines, you need to configure a VPN (Virtual Private Network) to connect the on-premises network to the Azure virtual network.**The Azure VPN device is known as a Virtual Network Gateway**.
+The virtual network gateway needs to be located in a dedicated subnet in the Azure virtual network.
+T**his dedicated subnet is known as a gateway subnet** and must be named 'GateWaySubnet'

 #### [VPN vs VNets](https://www.quora.com/What-is-the-difference-between-VPN-and-network-virtualization)
 - [what is a Virtual Network](https://www.bmc.com/blogs/virtual-network/)